lookmhen/combinepdf/README.md

 ## Configuration

 - The `MAX_LIFETIME` variable in `app.py` sets the maximum lifetime (in seconds) of temporary files before they're cleaned up.
-- You can configure SSL using the commented out SSL context configuration in `app.py`.

 ## Contributing

 Contributions are welcome!
 If you find a bug or want to add a new feature, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements